RNRS 200: Role Transitions: LVN to RN

 Course Objectives

-- Examine and distinguish between the various educational routes and duties of the nursing assistant, the LVN and the registered nurse through classroom discussion, written essays and exams in order to have an understanding of the responsibilities and competencies of each nursing level. compare and contrast the competencies expected by the state’s legal standards, as reflected in car plans, class discussions and exams so that the student is able to delineate the unique responsibilities of the RN professional role. during clinical practicums on fellow students and/or the simulation manikin, perform basic physical assessment skills at a level commiserate with the BRN standards in order to prove proficiency for advancement to community clinical sites.
+- Examine and distinguish between the various educational routes and duties of the nursing assistant, the LVN, and the RN through classroom discussion, written assignments, and exams in order to have an understanding of the responsibilities and competencies of each nursing level.

-- Demonstrate through written assignments, computer simulation of clinical events, client teaching plans and exams, the processes employed in critical thinking to improve critical thinking and analytical thinking while using the nursing process to care for clients.
+- Demonstrate through written assignments, simulation, clinical judgment assignments, nursing care plans, and exams, the processes employed in critical thinking to improve critical thinking and analytical thinking while using clinical judgment and the nursing process to care for clients.

-- Describe major communication techniques which both facilitate and block communication, including cultural factors through role play, exams, teaching plans and nursing care plans, so that the student can effectively revise care plans to be individualized according to clients’ needs. describe factors that affect one’s ability to study and retain knowledge through nursing care plans, essays and exams using college level vocabulary and grammar in order to apply the knowledge to self and clients’ learning self care.
+- Describe major communication techniques which both facilitate and block communication, including cultural factors, through role play, exams, and nursing care plans, so that the student can effectively revise care plans to be individualized according to clients’ needs.

 Major Course Content